rsanchezmo/jaxer/training_notes.md

 ## Output Mean/Distribution
 - Unable to distinguish how good the model is --> achieve 2% of mape in train/test set.
 But it depends on the input data normalization.
 It is not the same 2% in a very noisy input with a very big std than 2% in a very flat and stable input (really low std).
 - TODO: check if adding std of the input makes better generalization results.
-- Must find a metric that measures how good the model is without this issues.
-Thats why accuracy on ```output discrete grid``` is more explainable.
+- Must find a metric that measures how good the model is without these issues.
+That is why accuracy on ```output discrete grid``` is more explainable.
 - TODO: remove n trades (the variable is really correlated to the volume)